CenterForAssessment/NCME_2022_Project/README.md

 Flexible Report Generation: Demonstration session, NCME 2022 Annual Meeting
 ===========================================================================

+Data analysts are often tasked with writing reports that describe data, analyses, and results associated with a project.
+Depending upon the nature of the project, such reports are either completely customized or borrow heavily from other reports (e.g., annual reports).
+GitHub repositories and associated GitHub actions can be used to coordinate the writing as well as the production of final reports for dissemination.
+The process we demonstrate utilizes `R`, R Markdown, and several associated `R` packages as the base tools to construct these reports.

-#  NCME_2022_Project Purpose
+##  NCME_2022_Project Purpose

-Generation of multiple format reports (e.g., a `bookdown` website and a `pagedown` PDF document) can be generally conducted in five steps.
-These steps are lined out generically in the `.R` scripts included in this repo.
+The concept of "flexibility" in report generation can be applied in numerous ways.
+It may mean generating multiple format reports (e.g., websites and PDF document), setting up workflows that can be used in various settings or for any number of clients, or combining analytics and documentation into a seamless process.
+In building this GitHub repository for our demonstration, we have tried to condense the lessons we have learned on being flexible in our processes of data analytics and documentation.
+We outline five steps that help us get from raw data to reporting results in this demonstration.

-First a consistent working environment should be set up, including a directory structure with all the required external assets and libraries, as well as the `R` command and function scripts included in this repo.
+First a well structured working environment should be set up, including a uniform directory structure with any required external assets and resources, as well as easily generalized `R` command and function scripts.
 Second, the data required to generate the report must be compiled in a consistent data-object structure.
 Third, any time-consuming and/or state-specific external analyses should be conducted and thoroughly reviewed, and also compiled in a consistent data-object structure.